mycargus/nightwatch-docker-grid/README.md

 ### Setup

+First you need to copy this repo to your machine.

-Add the docker image of the app under test to the `docker-compose.yml` file.
+Now add the docker image of the app under test to the `docker-compose.yml` file.
 Be sure to define its virtual URL (a default is provided).
 For example:
 ```
 web:
   image: app-under-test:latest